nicolasochem/tzip/TZIP-2.md

 `ERC-20` balances are fungible (all units of the asset are interchangeable and without distinction, aside from their ownership).

-Let's suppose that the code `A` is mapped to the topic "Asset", and its extension `FA` is mapped to "Fungible Asset"  in our Domain Prefix Registry (prefixes specialize from right to left by prepending characters).
+Let's suppose that the code `A` is mapped to the topic "Application", and its extension `FA` is mapped to "Financial Application"  in our Domain Prefix Registry (prefixes specialize from right to left by prepending characters).
 Our prefix for our `ERC-20` port is thus `FA`.